mRs-/Black-Friday-Deals/README.md

 ### 💰 [Xloc](https://furnacecreek.org/xloc) - Count lines of code on Mac.
 20% OFF for Black Friday & Cyber Monday, only in the App Store
 ### 💰 [Xformat](https://furnacecreek.org/xformat) - Clang Format app and extension for Mac.
 20% OFF for Black Friday & Cyber Monday, only in the App Store
 ### 💰 [WebMap](https://furnacecreek.org/webmap) - Sitemap generator for Mac.
 20% OFF for Black Friday & Cyber Monday, only in the App Store
+### 💰 [WhaleDeck](https://whaledeck.io?ref=bfd) - The only Docker manager you will ever need.
+Available for iOS, iPadOS, and macOS.
+Lifetime 20% OFF for Black Friday & Cyber Monday

 ## :tophat: Security Software
 ### 💸 [ExploitPack](https://exploitpack.com) - Advanced exploitation framework with 0days and 39.000+ exploits - DISCOUNT: **Upgrade from 1-year license to Lifetime (Only a 10 licenses are available)**